How to properly announce scheduled network maintenance to your users

 - What will happen if they attempt something that doesn't work?
-For example, if they send email, with the email be lost/deleted, or will it be sent after the downtime?
+For example, if they send email, will the email be lost/deleted, or will it be sent after the downtime?

-- If you can't estimate the end time, then state when you will send the next update.
+- If you can't estimate the end time of the outage, then state when you will send the next update.

 - If your users/customers are in multiple time zones, be sure to include start/end times for each time zone.
 If including all relevant time zones would be impractical, be sure to indicate which time zone you're using in your message.